Joanne Harris: Charity work

 Harris is a patron of the charities Médecins Sans Frontières (Doctors Without Borders), to which she donated the proceeds of her cookery books, and Plan UK.
 In 2012 she travelled to several villages in Togo as part of Plan UK's Because I Am a Girl project, later writing the short story Road Song based on her experiences.
 In 2009 she travelled to the Congo to report on MSF's work there, spending three weeks with aid workers in the danger zones to write an article on MSF's sleeping sickness programme.
+Her 2013 short story River Song was based on an encounter during this time.
+An account of the trip was published in Writing On The Edge: Great Contemporary Writers on the Front Line of Crisis, a collection of essays by writers including Martin Amis, Tracy Chevalier and A.A.
+Gill, with photographs by Tom Craig.

 Activism

 Harris was chair of the management committee of the Society of Authors for two terms from 2020 to 2024, being unanimously re-elected to the position in March 2022.
 She assisted in several SOA campaigns, including calling for more investment in libraries and the arts, calling for translators to have their names on the cover of books, and raising awareness on author pay and conditions.
 In 2022 she appeared on the Bookseller's list of the 150 most influential people in publishing.

 She has also campaigned against library closures, has called for literary festivals to pay contributors, has spoken out in favour of trigger warnings in books, has spoken out against sexism in publishing, and the gendering of children's books.
 In 2015, Harris launched a protest against the Clean Reader app, which had been designed to replace profanities in books with "clean" alternatives, calling it "censorship, not by the state, but by a religious minority".
 This campaign, which was supported by many other authors, including Chuck Wendig, Charles Stross and Margaret Atwood, led to the speedy removal of the app.
 In 2022 a members' vote was raised calling for Harris to stand down as chair of the SOA, in relation to the society's stance on protecting free speech.
 The motion was defeated, with 81% voting against.

 Harris became a member of the Board of the Authors' Licensing and Collecting Society in 2019, and was re-elected in 2021.
 During this time she campaigned against the unregulated use of generative AI, called for "an industry-wide standard to be introduced" for festivals to pay their contributors, campaigned for a wider awareness of copyright issues and the importance of fair pay for authors.
 She stepped down from the post in 2024, having served two terms.

 In 2025 she signed an open letter alongside Richard Osman, Kate Mosse and Val McDermid, calling for the UK government "to hold Meta accountable over its use of copyrighted books to train artificial intelligence."